Friday, 5 December 2014

 Danik Abishev

-LIMBO is a wonderful blend of music, dance, circus, sideshow, magic, acrobatics and spectacle.
-I'm lucky enough to have seen it twice now and each time has been a life affirming experience.
+LIMBO is a wonderful fusion of music, dance, circus, sideshow, magic, acrobatics, and spectacle.
+I've been fortunate enough to see it twice, and each time has been a life-affirming experience.

 Here are my photos of the cast warming up before the show.